-New Boeing chief executive: planemaker can be 'much better'
+New Boeing chief executive: Planemaker can be 'much better'

 On Friday, the board approved a US$1.4 million annual salary for Calhoun and long-term compensation of US$26.5 million if he achieves several milestones, including the return to service of the 737 MAX.

 Reuters has reported the Federal Aviation Administration is not expected to approve the MAX's return to service until at least February and potentially March or later.
-U.S. airlines have canceled MAX flights into early April or later.
+US airlines have cancelled MAX flights into early April or later.

-(Reporting by David Shepardson in Washington; Editing by Stephen Coates and Matthew Lewis)